Rsantct/ecapre/README.md

 Features:

- - Calibrable volume control for reference SPL, with Loudness compensation
+ - Calibrable volume control for reference SPL, with level dependant Loudness EQ compensation.
  - Bass, Treble, Balance
- - Room gain and House curves
+ - Adjustable 'Room gain' and 'House' curves, for subjective target 'in room' response.
- - Parametric EQ stage for Digital Room Correction purposes
+ - Parametric EQ stage for Digital Room Correction purposes (room modes EQ).

 This project is intended to work on a Mac OS, and of course under a Linux machine.